johnthagen/min-sized-rust/README.md

 impact on the behaviour of the program (only its execution speed).
 This feature does have an impact on behavior.

-By default, when Rust code encounters a situation when it must call `panic!()`, it unwinds the stack and produces a helpful backtrace.
+[By default][cargo-profile], when Rust code encounters a situation when it must call `panic!()`, it unwinds the stack and produces a helpful backtrace.
 The unwinding code, however, does require extra binary size. `rustc` can be instructed to abort immediately rather than unwind, which removes the need for this extra unwinding code.

 Enable this in `Cargo.toml`: